Kei-Eff/PTCG_DeckDB/docs/T3A3_Design_Document.md

 ## Purpose

-This app is designed as an online tool for managing a user/player's _Pokemon Trading Card Game_ cards and decks into _decklists_, using _SQLAlchemy_.
+This app is designed as an online tool for managing a user/player's _Pokémon Trading Card Game_ cards and decks into _decklists_, using _SQLAlchemy_.

 Individual decks will be stored in a table, which will hold a list of the individual cards the deck contains.